Source: CO2 emmissions.

 Annual domestic energy consumption (corrected for climate trends) is continuing to fall, and Wakefield district has the lowest levels of domestic gas and electricity consumption, per consumer, in West Yorkshire.

 Domestic gas usage (and the CO2 emissions associated with this) increases during years with colder winters (as reflected in the number of degree days of heating required), as heating systems work harder to keep homes at a comfortable temperature (see graph below).
-However, while the heating requirement in 2014 was 10% lower than in 2008, the amount of CO2 produced from domestic gas consumption was 13% lower than in 2008.
+However, while the heating requirement in 2016 was only 1% lower than in 2008, the amount of CO2 produced from domestic gas consumption was 13% lower than in 2008.
 Improvements in property insulation and heating systems will be making a contribution to this trend, but gas price increases may also be affecting how much heating people can afford.
-Over this period, gross disposable household income per head rose 15%, but domestic gas prices rose 48%.
+Over this period, gross disposable household income per head has risen by 17%, while domestic gas prices have risen by 33%.

 Source: Department for Business, Energy and Industrial Strategy; and Stark.